ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

       ```
 - **Storage**
   - Storage backend used by vault server to store its data
+  - Note: Can only have one storage backend
   - Example: Local disk storage
     - ```hcl
       storage "file" {